HMS Belfast: Modernisation and final commissions 1955–1963

-Reserve, decommissioning, and preservation efforts 1963–1971
+Reserve, decommissioning and preservation efforts 1963–1971

 Belfast returned to Devonport on 24 August 1963 and underwent a short refit to prepare her for paying off into reserve, which occurred in December 1963.
 In January 1966 parts of the ship and power systems were reactivated and from May 1966 to 1970 she served as an accommodation ship (taking over those duties from Sheffield), moored in Fareham Creek, for the Reserve Division at Portsmouth.
 While Belfast lay at Fareham Creek the Imperial War Museum, Britain's national museum of twentieth-century conflict, became interested in preserving a 6-inch turret.
 The turret would represent a number of classes of cruiser (then disappearing from service) and would complement the museum's pair of British 15-inch naval guns.

 On 14 April 1967 museum staff visited Gambia, a Crown Colony-class cruiser also moored in Fareham Creek at the time.
 Following the visit the possibility was raised of preserving an entire ship.
 Gambia had already severely deteriorated, so attention turned to the possibility of saving Belfast.
 The Imperial War Museum, the National Maritime Museum and the Ministry of Defence established a joint committee, which reported in June 1968 that the scheme was practical and economic.
-However, in early 1971 the government's Paymaster General decided against preservation.
+However, in early 1971, David Eccles the Paymaster General decided against preservation.
 On 4 May 1971 Belfast was "reduced to disposal" to await scrapping.